nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The notes feature consists of the following operations that can be performed on tutors:
 * `Add note` - Adds a note to a tutor
 * `Delete note` - Deletes the note of a tutor
-* `Edit note` - Edits a note of a tutor
+* `Edit note` - Edits an existing note of a tutor
 * `List note` - List tutor(s) that has a note
-* `Export tutor` - Exports the details and attached notes into a text file
+* `Export tutor` - Exports the tutor's details, subject list and attached notes into a text file

 These operations are exposed in the `Logic` interface by parsing respective `AddNoteCommand`, `DeleteNoteCommand`, `EditNoteCommand`, `ListNoteCommand` and `ExportCommand`.